todogroup/governance/structure/ambassadors/ambassador-manual.md

 ## What Ambassadors Do

-As a TODO OSPO Ambassador, you are expected to:
+As a TODO Ambassador, you are expected to:

 - Make at least one contribution per month